gorgarp/TorchPass/README.md

 - `--output`: (Required) Specifies the output file to save the generated passwords.
 - `--num_pass`: (Optional, default: `100`) Specifies the number of passwords to generate.
 - `--temp`: (Optional, default: `1.0`) Specifies the temperature for generation, controlling the randomness.
 Lower values make the output more deterministic, while higher values increase randomness.
+- `--workers`: (Optional, default: `4`) Specifies the number of worker processes for password generation.

 ### Example Commands